tonicpow/go-minercraft/README.md

   - [x] FeeQuote
   - [x] Query Transaction Status
   - [x] Submit Transaction
-  - [ ] Submit Multiple Transactions
+  - [ ] Submit Multiple Transactions (Providers have not implemented as of 10/9/20)
 - Custom Features:
   - [Client](client.go) is completely configurable
   - Using default [heimdall http client](https://github.com/gojek/heimdall) with exponential backoff & more
   - Use your own HTTP client
   - `BestQuote()` will fetch from all miners and return the best quote
   - `CalculateFee()` will return the fee for a given transaction

 <details>
 <summary><strong><code>Library Deployment</code></strong></summary>